Pylons/pyramid_retry/docs/index.rst

-The policy will handle any requests that fail because the application raised an instance of :class:`pyramid_retry.RetryableException` or another exception implementing the :class:`pyramid_retry.IRetryableError` interface:
+The policy will handle any requests that fail because the application raised an instance of :class:`pyramid_retry.RetryableException` or another exception implementing the :class:`pyramid_retry.IRetryableError` interface.

+The below, very contrived example, shows conceptually what's going on when a request is retried.
+The ``failing_view`` is executed initially and for the final attempt the ``recovery_view`` is executed.

 .. code-block:: python